irongineer/punching-slack-bolt-lambda/README.md

 #   - Create a Slash Command named `/clock` in 'Slash Commands' tab (Request URL can be a dummy)
 #   - Create a Global Shortcut named `Clock Time Record` and Callback ID `clock` in 'Interactivity & Shortcuts' tab (Request URL can be a dummy)
 #   - Create a bot user @{bot-name} in 'App Home' Tab
+#   - Add bot scopes `chat:write` in 'OAuth & Permissions' tab
-#   - Add user scope `profile:write` in 'OAuth & Permissions' tab
+#   - Add user scopes `profile:write` in 'OAuth & Permissions' tab
 #   - Install the app to your workspace in 'OAuth & Permissions' tab
 #   - Get Environment Variables from 'Basic Information' and 'OAuth & Permissions' tab